flashtechteam/flutter_samples/project_description.md

 Property Owner:
 1. Add , Edit or delete Properties: Property owners have the ability to add new properties to the app, including details like property type, location, price, and images.
 They can also edit their existing property listings.
 2. View on Google Maps: Properties can be viewed on the integrated Google Maps to get a better idea of their locations.
-3. View available properties : Properties can be viewed  as a list Profile Screens
+3. View available properties : Properties can be viewed  as a list in Profile Screen

 Every user has their own profile screen where they can: